PoochyEXE/PoochyEXE.github.io/pachinkremental/beta/README.md

 **Caution: Spoilers below!**

+### v1.4.2-beta (2021-05-11)
+* Reduce a bunch of upgrade prices for the Bumpers machine.
+* Fix some wheel spaces appearing blank before the first spin after switching machines.

 ### v1.4.1-beta (2021-05-10)
 * Fix some targets not updating their text when toggling scientific notation.
 * Trim trailing zeros in significand in scientific notation.